cilium/cilium/Documentation/gettingstarted/k8s-install-azure-cni-steps.rst

      --set global.tunnel=disabled \\
      --set global.masquerade=false

-This will create both the main cilium daemonset, as well as the cilium-node-init daemonset, which handles tasks like mounting the BPF filesystem and updating the existing Azure CNI plugin to run in 'transparent' mode.
+This will create both the main cilium daemonset, as well as the cilium-node-init daemonset, which handles tasks like mounting the eBPF filesystem and updating the existing Azure CNI plugin to run in 'transparent' mode.